BenjaminAdams/RedditJS/README.md

 #Features
  * **Data Cache:**  Only have to load up the subreddit once.
 Once the subreddit is loaded, it will pull the subreddit/single post from memory.
 (Benefit for both Reddit's server and you!
 Only fetch once.)
  * **Unique Views:**  View an entire subreddit in a new way.
 View thumbnails only, full images, and large grid mode.  (more to come)
- * **Do everything** you normally can on Reddit.
+ * **Do everything:** you normally can on Reddit.
 Vote/save/hide posts.
 Comment, Mail, Search all without having to refresh your browser.
+ * **Bottom Bar:** On single post views, you can see a bottom bar that contains all of the posts from that subreddit.
+If you don't have that subreddit in memory yet, it caches it for later use too.
+(Faster browsing back to that subreddit in the future)

 ####How to build with the r.js optimizer